kenjones-cisco/building-openapis/content/tutorials/setup.md

 ```

-If you plan to generate a Server or Client in Golang, you will want to download [go-swagger](https://goswagger.io/) as well.
+If you plan to generate a Server or Client in Golang, you will want to download [go-swagger](https://goswagger.io/) :fa-external-link: as well.

 ```bash
 docker pull quay.io/goswagger/swagger